-Following a meeting of the F1 Commission, it’s been confirmed that a return to the Portimao circuit in Portugal is the preferred option to fill the gap.
+F1 have now announced the Portimao circuit in Portugal will be the third race of the season.
 Portimao hosted its first-ever Grand Prix in 2020, putting the Portuguese Grand Prix back on the calendar for the first time since 1996.

 Can Sir Lewis Hamilton surpass the legendary Michael Schumacher’s record and clinch a monumental eighth World Championship?
 Can the young, precocious Dutchman Max Verstappen make a charge in his Red Bull or can one of the young Brits, Lando Norris and George Russell, make their mark in 2021?
 So many questions and with so little time before it’s go, go, go in Bahrain, the teams will be working round the clock developing their latest feats of automotive racing engineering.